waynieoaks/CET-LER/README.md

 * Engine stays on after exiting the vehicle.

 *Due to how basic the script is, if you get into and out of the vehicle too fast the engine will turn off, I will look into this over the next few days to see what I can do about it.*

+Wayne edit: Added ability to keep drivers door open on exit by holding F and keeping engine in original state.